lumirelle/nuxt-demo/README.md

 So we don't need `clipboard` & `cookie-universal-nuxt` packages any more.

+### Code Highlight

+There are two common choice for highlighting codes in Nuxt: Highlight.js and Shiki.

-### Highlight.js
+#### Highlight.js (Legacy)

-Highlight.js is a syntax highlighter for code blocks.
+Highlight.js is a legacy syntax highlighter for code blocks.

 It supports many languages, and you can use it with Vue 3.

-This demo use [HighlightJsVuePlugin](https://github.com/highlightjs/vue-plugin) to highlight code blocks.
+This demo uses [Highlight Js Vue Plugin](https://github.com/lumirelle/highlightjs-vue-plugin) which provide a basic Vue component wrap of using Highlight.js, and implements a [component](app/components/HighlightJs.vue) with some default presets.

+#### Shiki (Recommended)

+Modern, intelligent, strong than Highlight.js, and a little bit complex than Highlight.js.

+This demo uses [Nuxt Shiki](https://github.com/pi0/nuxt-shiki) which provide a basic Vue component wrap of using Shiki, and implements a [component](app/components/ShikiJs.vue) with some default presets.

+### BigNumber.js

+Big number support, avoid precision issue while calculating price, and so on.

+This demo implements a [util](shared/utils/bignumber.ts) which contains some math operations between `BigNumber` or `number`.

+### Day.js

+Date maniplation, Element Plus dependents on it too.

+This demo implements a [plugin](app/plugins/dayjs.ts) in order to add Day.js to Nuxt App.